Classification Trees with Valid Inference via the Exponential Mechanism: Review of related literature

-\paragraph{Exponential mechanism: connections with privacy and stability.} The exponential mechanism, introduced by \citet{mcsherry2007mechanism}, is a fundamental tool in differential privacy that selects $r$ from a discrete set of possible outcomes $\mathcal{R}$ with probability proportional to $\exp\{\tau\,u(r)/\Delta u\}$, where $u(r)$ represents a utility score and $\Delta u$ denotes its sensitivity.
-The external randomization scheme in our tree-fitting algorithm has a similar Gibbs form; however, rather than aiming for privacy, we utilize this scheme to achieve valid inference that automatically accounts for the highly adaptive nature of the tree fit.
+\paragraph{Exponential mechanism: connections with privacy and stability.} The exponential mechanism, introduced by \citet{mcsherry2007mechanism}, is a fundamental tool in differential privacy that selects $r$ from a discrete set of possible outcomes $\mathcal{R}$ with probability proportional to $\exp\{u(r)/\tau\,\Delta u\}$, where $\tau$ is a temperature parameter controlling the randomness in selection, $u(r)$ represents a utility score and $\Delta u$ denotes its sensitivity.
+Our tree-fitting algorithm employs a similar Gibbs-type randomization, not for privacy but to enable valid inference that accounts for the highly adaptive nature of the tree fit.

-The exponential mechanism has recently found applications beyond privacy in settings that share conceptual similarities with our goal in the paper.
+The exponential mechanism has recently been applied beyond privacy in settings conceptually related to our goal.
 For example, \cite{karwa2016inference} demonstrate that exponential mechanism can yield asymptotically normal estimators even after randomization. \cite{awan2019benefits} develop methodology for differentially private functional data analysis, proving a central limit theorem for the exponential mechanism.
-A parallel line of research connects the exponential mechanism to algorithmic stability and generalization guarantees.
 Differential privacy has been shown to imply strong uniform stability \citep{bassily2016algorithmic}, and stability itself has been linked to robust risk estimation and cross-validation \citep{lei2025stability}.
 In \cite{zhang2024winners}, the exponential mechanism has been applied to construct confidence sets for model selection problems.
-By contrast, we utilize the exponential mechanism to conduct conditional inference while making no stability assumptions about the algorithm.
+By contrast, we utilize the exponential mechanism to perform inference while making no stability assumptions about the algorithm.

 \paragraph{Selective inference with conditional guarantees.} While our method shares the conceptual idea behind conditional approaches in selective inference (e.g., \cite{Lee_2016, fithian2017optimal, randomizedresponse, snigdhaintergative, gao2024selective, perry2025inference}), we demonstrate how properties of the exponential mechanism can be exploited to circumvent several well-known difficulties associated with these methods.